Book Sale

 Central Library 201 W. Mifflin St., Madison, Wisconsin 53703

-Find great bargains for your home library and support the library!
-This sale features books, DVDs and other materials of all types.
+press release: Thousands of gently used books, DVDs and other materials.
 Most items are $2 or less.
-Hosted by the Friends of the Madison Public Library in conjunction with the Wisconsin Book Festival.
+Hosted by the Friends of the Madison Public Library.
+Sale runs October 17-20.
+Sale hours:

 Info